Qrouger/PPIFold/README.md

 ### Initial File

-The initial file need to be Uniprot ID, separate by a comma and in a .txt file.
+The initial file need to be Uniprot ID, separate by a comma and in a ".txt" file.

 UniprotID1,UniprotID2,UniprotID3...